segmentio/segment-docs/src/connections/spec/best-practices-event.md

 ## Simplifying implementation

-As we mentioned above, you _could_ build a full Segment implementation using only track events, and this is probably a bad idea.
+As we mentioned above, you _could_ build a full Segment implementation using only `track` events, and this is probably a bad idea.
 To do this, you would need to include page-related data in every `track` call, which means adding all of the information that `page` calls automatically include, except now manually as event properties.
 As you might imagine, this gets unwieldy fast!

-It's better to pair a page and a track call together, especially if you have a complex tracking implementation.
+It's better to pair a `page` and a `track` call together (making one of each call), especially if you have a complex tracking implementation.
 When you use the semantic methods you reduce the amount of information and other properties required in a single call.

 ## Ensuring destination compatibility

 The `track()` call, and `page()` or `screen()` calls are handled very differently by your downstream tools, and how you can use that data is different.
 When you use the Spec, Segment uses the call type to help translate the data into destination's tracking format.
 This ensures the highest level of compatibility with the end tools.

 Some destinations were built around a specific call type and Segment maps to those specific methods.
 Some downstream tools do not accept `page()` and `screen()` calls at all.
-Many destinations that _do_ accept these calls, expect a limited range of data in a `page()` call, and may not properly receive or handle data that would be expected in `track()` calls.
-The documentation includes [a list of all of the supported destinations and the calls they accept](/docs/connections/destinations/methods-compare/).
+Many of the destinations that _do_ accept these calls, also expect a _limited_ range of data in a `page()` call, and may not properly receive or handle data that would be expected in `track()` calls.

+To help you with this, the Segment documentation includes [a list of all of the supported destinations and the calls they accept](/docs/connections/destinations/methods-compare/).

 ## Filtering data by purpose